 Our priority is first to medical trainees within UF, including all UF COM medical students, house staff, fellows, and those in ancillary health care services.
 However, we also recognize that our system is capable of inspiring undergraduates to professionally care for patients as well as extending learning opportunities to foreign physicians.

 Our department offers two forms of alternate educational experiences, observerships (shadowing) and volunteering.

 The availability is at the discretion of each division, and must take into consideration the division’s resources and the needs of learners already involved in the department.

 The addition of learners from outside of our institution must not negatively impact the learning of individuals within our institution.
-In order to ensure that this does not occur, faculty who wish to sponsor an observer must review which COM learners will be involved on his/her service prior to any sponsorships.
+In order to ensure that this does not occur, faculty who wish to sponsor an observer or volunteer must review which COM learners will be involved on his/her service prior to any sponsorships.
 This includes but is not limited to reviewing house staff assignments to their service and medical student enrollment.